 The main difference between whole life and universal life is that the latter is more flexible.
 For example, many universal life policies allow you to increase or decrease your premiums and adjust the death benefit as per your needs.
 The insurer also allows you to pick the investment options according to your risk tolerance and investment goals.
 Universal life is more expensive than term, but can be cheaper than whole life.

 How does Universal Life Insurance work?

-With universal life insurance, a part of your premium goes toward covering the cost of insurance.
+With a universal life insurance policy, a part of your premium goes toward covering the cost of insurance.
 The remaining part goes into an investment account, called cash value, that grows on a tax-advantaged basis.
 That means you won’t have to pay interest on the money you withdraw from this account provided the withdrawn amount is not more than the amount you’ve already paid in.

 The insurer guarantees that your policy’s cash value will grow at a minimum rate set by them.
 However, if the market does well, it can grow faster.
 When your policy accumulates enough cash value, you can take money out via a loan or withdrawal.
 Otherwise, you can use it to pay future premiums.
 The insurer will reduce the death benefit by the amount of any unpaid loans or withdrawals if you pass away.